galiacheng/semantic-kernel-workshop/README.md

 GitHub Copilot proceeds with the automated code transformation:

 1. **Knowledge Base Integration**: Fetches the latest migration patterns and best practices
-2. **Code Transformation**: Systematically converts Semantic Kernel code to Agent Framework
+2. **Code Transformation**: Systematically converts code to use Agent Framework
 3. **Validation Loop**: Continuously validates changes and fixes issues automatically

 You can monitor the progress in real-time by checking the `progress.md` file that updates throughout the process.